 Southern Virginia Center of Manufacturing Excellence: The SoVA CME serves residents in 11 counties in Southside Virginia from its base at the Southern Virginia Higher Education Center (SVHEC) in South Boston.
 Like its counterpart in Southwest Virginia, the SoVA CME offers nationally-recognized certifications in welding, precision machining, and industrial maintenance.
 Students in these programs may attend introductory classes at Danville Community College, Southside Virginia Community College in Keysville, SVHEC, or Southside Virginia Community College in South Hill before taking more advanced classes and the final certification exam at SVHEC.

 Center for Advanced Film Manufacturing: Performance films are applied to homes, cars, mobile homes, tablets, and many other products that we use every day.
 The Center for Advanced Film Manufacturing in Martinsville prepares students for careers in performance film manufacturing and related industries.
-The center’s partnerships with the New College Institute, Patrick Henry Community College, Eastman and Commonwealth Laminating & Coating allow students to earn an Advanced Film Certification through a combination of coursework and a hands-on internship with one of the center’s corporate partners.
+The center’s partnerships with the New College Institute, Patrick Henry Community College and Eastman allow students to earn an Advanced Film Certification through a combination of coursework and a hands-on internship with one of the center’s corporate partners.